2XV Headline at The Paddock!

 A high scoring battle at Dover saw the 2XV take the win, with some good set pieces and effective plays the 2XV are off to a strong start.

-• Man of Match: George Northcroft
+• Player of the Match: George Northcroft

 3XV | Sheppey RFC 40-38 SRFC